hoppscotch/docs/content/en/quickstart/graphql.md

 ## Resources to learn more about GraphQL

-There are tons of guides and resources on GraphQL all over the internet , We wont be going over the basics here. _This Guide is to demo Hoppscotch's GraphQL editor_ .However if you want to know more about GraphQL here is a list of resources and tutorials that most people found useful:
+There are tons of guides and resources on GraphQL all over the internet, We wont be going over the basics here. _This Guide is to demo Hoppscotch's GraphQL editor_ .However if you want to know more about GraphQL here is a list of resources and tutorials that most people found useful:

 #### Level : Beginner